jenni-shearston/p8105_hw6_js5431/Homework_6.md

 The residual vs predictor plot looks fairly acceptable, as points cluster around 0, are fairly symmetrically distributed, and don't form an obvious pattern.

 #### Model Comparison

+Finally, the JAS model was compared to two others: (1) birthweight predicted by length at birth and gestational age, and (2) birthweight predicted by head circumference, length at birth, baby sex, and interaction between all these terms.
+Cross validation was completed by splitting the birthweight dataset into 100 training and test dataframes, and the three models were compared using the root mean squared errors (RMSEs) of these runs.

 ``` r
 # Length model